spotadev/next-id-twitter-wallet/README.md

 NOTE:  15/01/2024 Have not tested the code yet - please WAIT until I delete this message.

+I created this example as was having problems with the next.id API complaining that my signature was incorrect.
+Therefore I took the code out of another react project and created this isolated react project so that devs from next.id can more easily understand the code and let me know if there are issues with the code.

 ## What is this project about?

 Next.id has API which allow you to associate social medial handles with a Decentralised ID (DID).